meteocima/wrfda-runner-hpc/readme.md

-which is, you have to provide a file ending in _d0N for every N domain in your configuration, and you have to provide a dataset for each season (or at least, for the season of the simulation you want tot run).
+which is, you have to provide a file ending in _d0N for every N domain in your configuration, and you have to provide a dataset for each season (or at least, for the season of the simulation you want to run).

 > covar-matrices for use on LEXIS project will be available under DDI
 > both for italy and for france domain.